 In general, continually decreasing water levels can also lead to land subsidence (sinking) and the drying up of traditional wetlands or streambeds.
-In the region, most of these wet areas dried up many years ago.
+In the region, most of these wet areas, to the extent that they existed, dried up decades ago.
 The Beaumont Basin Watermaster is charged with monitoring land elevations to determine if subsidence is occurring in the Beaumont Basin.
 As of this time, the Watermaster has not reported any appreciable land subsidence over the basin.

 The Sustainable Groundwater Management Act (SGMA) will require Groundwater Sustainability Plans (GSP's) for all medium and high priority groundwater basins in California by 2022, with sustainability to be reached within 20 years after that time.
-According to the California Department of Water Resources, there are only two basins in the Agency's service area-not 11, as reported herein.
-DWR's data are collected at a much higher level.
 It remains to be seen how SGMA may impact long-term groundwater levels, though it is likely that they will stabilize over the next two decades.
 This report will continue to monitor water levels in part to determine if implementation of these GSP's will impact all wells, or some fraction thereof.